Biden administration under pressure to up Ukraine’s rocket firepower

 The U.S. and its European allies and partners, have attempted to keep pace with Ukraine’s pleas for more weapons, with the former alone giving $7.3 billion in lethal aid to Kyiv as of this week.

-The most recent $400 million package, announced last week, includes four of the High Mobility Artillery Rocket System (HIMARS).
+The most recent $400 million package, announced last week, includes four of the High Mobility Artillery Rocket System, or HIMARS.
 The truck-mounted systems can fire multiple armaments that are satellite-guided, allowing the Ukrainians to more precisely hit targets at a range of more than 40 miles — further than any artillery system previously given to the Ukrainians.

 HIMARS — 12 of which have now been pledged to Ukraine since last month — have given its forces a boost in its fighting, which for the last few months has centered on a battle for control of its easternmost region that has ground to a stalemate with Russia making small advances.